MrBounty/Data_portfolio/README.md

 <br/><br/>

 ### 🚢🔢 Titanic - Binary classification
-In the Titanic and Spaceship Titanic Kaggle challenges, I embarked on an exciting journey to predict binary classifications with an impressive level of accuracy.
-Utilizing the power of Keras and deep learning techniques, I achieved **remarkable scores of 0.78 and 0.8**, respectively, for the Titanic and Spaceship Titanic datasets.
-Through meticulous data analysis, feature engineering, and model optimization, I crafted a robust solution that successfully predicted the outcomes in these two distinct scenarios.
-These challenges allowed me to demonstrate my proficiency in leveraging cutting-edge technologies and my ability to tackle real-world problems with precision and innovation.
+- Participated in the Titanic and Spaceship Titanic **Kaggle challenges**, focusing on predicting binary classifications.
+- Utilized **Keras and deep learning techniques** to achieve impressive **accuracy of 0.78 and 0.8** for the Titanic and Spaceship Titanic datasets, respectively.
+- Conducted meticulous **data analysis, feature engineering, and model optimization** to craft robust solutions.
+- Successfully predicted outcomes in these two distinct scenarios, showcasing the effectiveness of the developed models.
+- Demonstrated proficiency in leveraging cutting-edge technologies and innovative approaches to tackle real-world problems.
+- Highlighted skills in **data analysis, feature engineering, and deep learning** for accurate binary classification predictions.

 [Spaceship titanic Kaggle notebook](https://www.kaggle.com/code/adrienbouvais/keras-around-0-8-accuracy)